soundpress/RulesOfNYC/docs/c09/index.rst

    (1) Notice of failure to file timely statements and opportunity to cure.

-      (i) Owners of income-producing property who fail to file a timely income and expense statement or, where required, a claim of exclusion, in compliance with section 11-208.1 of the Administrative Code and these rules will be notified of such failure to comply and of the opportunity for a hearing prior to the imposition of the penalties contained in section 33-03 of these rules.
+      (i) Owners of income-producing property who fail to file a timely income and expense statement or, where required, a claim of exclusion, in compliance with section 11-208.1 of the Administrative Code and these rules will be notified of such failure to comply and of the opportunity for a hearing prior to the imposition of the penalties contained in 19 RCNY § 33-03.

       (ii) Except as provided in subparagraph (iii) of this paragraph, the notice will also provide that such owners may avoid penalties for failure to file by filing a properly completed income and expense statement or, where required, a claim of exclusion, no later than thirty days following the date of the notice.